-A young women posted some questions in a cleaning forum I follow.
-Ambriana asked;
+A young woman posted some questions in a cleaning forum I follow.

-For some reason the first person I thought of was Jack Welch, former CEO of General Electric.
-Although some found his penchant for holding his employees feet to the fire and elininating underachievers nauseating.
-As an entreprenuer, I found his strategy to be on target, even inspiring.
+For some reason, the first person I thought of was Jack Welch, former CEO of General Electric.
+Some find his penchant for holding his employees' feet to the fire and eliminating underachievers nauseating.
+As an entrepreneur, I found his strategy to be on target, even inspiring.
 No one can argue with the growth of GE under Mr. Welch's leadership.
-Think of all the "intraprenuers" as he called them whose lives were changed for the better largely because a leader had the gall to expect the very best from his people.
+Think of all the "intrapreneurs" as he called them whose lives were changed for the better largely because a leader had the gall to expect the very best from his people!

-Additionally Happy Window Cleaning has technical certifcations and we offer an in house Buisness Lesson Series, which in our view is equivalent to an MBA (sorry Mr Welch, I know you have an MBA program started after retiring from GE).
-We put that in place so that if one of my employees should like to have a Happy Window Cleaning business of their own, in say Ludington MI, or Muskegon Michigan, after a few years of service with us, they get that opprotunity. this way they can know in their guts (There is the influence of Welch again) that they will be prepared to succeed.
-Of course, employees can use that training to change from a blue shirt to a white shirt someplace else, but so long as we keep adding value to their lives we are earning their loyalty.
+Additionally, Happy Window Cleaning has technical certifications and our franchises get our in-house Business Lesson Series, which is equivalent to an MBA (sorry Mr. Welch, I know you have an MBA program going after retiring from GE).
+We put that in place so that if one of my employees should like to have an independently run Franchise Territory, after two years of excellent service with us, they have that opportunity.
+This way, employees know in their guts that they are prepared as they embark on entrepreneurship themselves.
+Of course, people can also use that training to change from a blue shirt to a white shirt someplace else one day.

-So whether you are self employed as a cleaner or have a number of employees, it really doesn't matter so much where you are today, so long as you are delivering great workmanship and earning money.
-What realy counts is where you have set your sights for the future?
+So whether you are self-employed as a cleaner or have a number of employees, it really doesn't matter where you are today, so long as you are delivering great workmanship and earning money.
+What really counts is where you set your sights on the future.
 Ever try to get someplace that you have never been without a GPS or a map?
 You really don't know where you might end up without a plan.
-Same goes for business.
+The same goes for business.
 It is good to make comparisons sometimes to measure your progress.
-It was natural for Ambriana to do that.
 The truth is that owning any size cleaning business is a whole lot of hard work, no matter how you slice those responsibilities up.

-But working smart means building a business structure that supports the individuals road to a better tomorrow.
+But working smart means building a business structure that supports teams and their individual paths to a better tomorrow.
 Anyone can learn to make a window or a countertop sparkle, but only a leader will make lives sparkle.
-You have a choice, and just one life to live, so why not go for the whole ball of wax and share the wealth with those you spend the majority of you life with?
-Why not make it all the hard work worthwhile for yourself and the ones coming up under you?
-The cost of ignoring individual God given talent, to provide appropriate challange. education and support for our people are wasted lives and squandered stewardship.
-Ignore that fact and your people will soon outgrow you.
-Embrace that challenge and the rewards can be eternal.
+We all have choices, and just one life to live, so why not go for the whole ball of wax and share the wealth with those you spend the majority of your life with?
+Why not make all the hard work worthwhile for yourself and the ones coming up under you?
+The cost of ignoring individual God-given talent is not living up to our potential.
+We must as leaders provide appropriate challenges. education and support for our people to live complete lives.
+Ignore that fact and your people may soon outgrow you.
+Embrace that challenge, love God and others, putting their lives first, and the rewards are more than legacy, they are eternal.